-To reach growth and profitability goals, many companies in a wide variety of industries – field service organizations included – have long embraced outsourcing to independent contractors, freelancers, contingency workers and so-called “gig workers” when they’ve needed to scale up quickly to handle large projects or to fill in when employees are assigned elsewhere or otherwise unavailable.
+To reach growth and profitability goals, many companies have embraced outsourcing to independent contractors, freelancers, or so-called “gig workers.”
+Outsourcing helps when they’ve needed to scale up quickly to handle large projects or to fill in when employees are unavailable.

 Today’s so-called “gig economy” got its start decades ago.

-An article in The New York Times (August 19, 2018) reported that the gig economy is a movement that has been at least 40 years in the making.
+An article in The New York Times reported that the gig economy had been a movement for at least 40 years.
 Consider these statistics presented in the article:

 - 94% of net new jobs appear outside traditional employment

-- Approximately one-third of workers – and half of all young workers – participate in this alternative world of work, either as a primary or a supplementary source of income
+- Approximately one-third of workers – and half of young workers – participate in this alternative world of work, either as a primary or a supplementary source of income.

-Other experts cite similar statistics, and most expect the gig economy will continue expanding.
-Not to overwhelm the reader with statistics, but to make the point, consider a few findings from Deloitte’s “2018 Human Capital Trends,” which suggest the trend will continue for at least the next two years.
+Other experts cite similar statistics, and most expect the gig economy to expand.
+Consider a few findings from Deloitte’s “2018 Human Capital Trends,” which suggest the trend will continue for at least the next two years.
 Deloitte surveyed 11,000 business and HR leaders from around the world and identified these trends: